-I have been dipping into my family history on and off for nearly 30 years, and with most of my paternal ancestors coming from Kent they are the ones I know most about.
+I have been dipping into my family history on and off for over 30 years, and with most of my paternal ancestors coming from Kent they are the ones I know most about.
 Click here to read about them.
+My maternal ancestors were from Somerset, Worcestershire and Ireland.

 This is me working with 19th century Strood Registration District register books -

-not normally seen by the general public so it's a great priviledge to be part of that team.
+not normally seen by the general public so it was a great priviledge to be part of that team.

 This photo was taken at the old Chatham Office.
 Medway Register Office is now in Rochester

-and we have a slightly newer computer and screen to work with.
+and we progressed to a slightly newer computer and screen to work with.

 When I first visited Maidstone Archives I handled the actual parish registers but as demand increased and technology developed the books were all been filmed to avoid damage from overuse and many have been transcribed and indexed.
 This means that parish registers are in many cases readily available at LDS Family History Centres around the world, though the actual books now are seldom seen.
 Rochester Archdeaconry Parish registers are now digitized and images of the actual registers are available on-line at CityArk Imagebase.